almightycouch/twittex/README.md

 ## Installation

-  1. Add twittex to your list of dependencies in `mix.exs`:
+Add Twittex to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do